-Universal Capture is a cross-platform capture application that allows you to create captures from either your personal computer (when using the desktop application), the Web UI or the Cloud (if enabled), then publish them to one or more courses.
+Universal Capture is a cross-platform capture application that allows you to create captures from either your personal or classroom computer (when using the desktop application), the Device interface, or the Online interface (if enabled), then publish them to one or more courses.

 In addition to the topics in this section, please refer to the following topics as appropriate for further information: